List of iCarly characters: Spencer Shay

-Spencer Shay (Jerry Trainor) is Carly's older brother.
+Spencer Shay (Jerry Trainor) is Carly's older brother and legal guardian.
 He was the only adult main character in the original series.
 When Carly's dad was called overseas, she went to live with Spencer, who turned their loft into both a workspace and gallery for his wacky sculptures.
 Spencer is off-beat but acts responsibly and seriously when necessary.
 Spencer has been shown as being extremely protective of Carly, especially in episodes such as "iQuit iCarly", "iLook Alike", and "iDate a Bad Boy".

 In the 2021 revival, it is revealed that Spencer became a millionaire after one of his sculptures was accidentally set on fire and inadvertently seen by the art audience as a political statement.
 He has since remodeled his apartment, but kept the third floor intact, allowing Carly and Freddie to use it to restart their webshow.
 He also opened a restaurant on the former Groovy Smoothie location called Shay What.
 In the third season, it is revealed that he was a sperm donor and that he has 11 biological children.